suffolklibraries/sljekyll/about/jobs/_posts/2018-04-09-elmswell-library-and-information-advisor.md

 If you have experience in a customer facing role, enjoy helping people, have a willingness to work within a team in a busy environment and an interest in books and computers, we would like to hear from you.

-This position is for 4.25 hours a week on average working every Sunday.
+This role is for 5.5 hours working on alternate Sundays.

-As this is a single staffed library all applicants need to be 18 years of age or over.

 The rate of pay is &pound;8.01 per hour.

 If you are interested, please send a CV and supporting statement outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**

-The closing date for applications is **Thursday 15 March**.
-Interviews will be held on the morning of **Wednesday 21 March 2018**.
+The closing date for applications is **Sunday 22 April 2018**.
+Interviews will be held on **Wednesday 2 May 2018**.